acteng/boundaries/README.md

 used by Active Travel England.
 See the `.qmd` files for reproducible source code.

-Regenerate the boundary files using the following code:
+Regenerate the boundary files using the following code, in which ‘lad’ stands for local authority district and ‘lta’ stands for local transport
+authority:

 ``` r
 lad_lookup = readr::read_csv("./local_authority_district_to_local_transport_authority_lookup.csv")